ShredEagle/snacman/README.md

 # Snacman

-Snacman is a fast-paced multiplayer game where players navigate procedurally generated labyrinth in a colorful 3D world.\
+Snacman is a fast-paced party-game where players navigate procedurally generated labyrinth in a colorful 3D world.\
 Play as a donut determined to become the greatest eater of all time, and use your power-ups on anyone who lays eyes on your burgers.

-The game features:

 * 2–4 local players
 * Procedurally generated labyrinths